 Add external lighting

-If the streetlight doesn’t adequately illuminate your rental at night, this could pose a danger for the tenants’ safety and the belongings.
+If the streetlight doesn’t adequately illuminate your rental at night, this could pose a danger to the tenants’ safety and the belongings.
 Many thieves rely on the cover of the night to relieve you of your possessions, so you shouldn’t make it easy.
 Instead, it would be a good idea to install additional lighting outside of the rental, which will improve the overall safety and boost the rental value in the eyes of any prospective tenants.
 Adding motion-sensor lights could be an even better idea since the burglars wouldn’t stand a chance in the sense that they wouldn’t want to risk sneaking to the place only to activate the lights.
-If the tenants see the lights going off, they can swiftly check what is going on, so this investment could be excellent prevention and a worthy investment.
+If the tenants see the lights going off, they can swiftly check what is going on, so this purchase could be excellent prevention and a worthy investment.

 Take out an insurance policy

 It often happens that the thing we fear the most doesn’t turn out to be the biggest of our problems, and this is also true in the case of thieves because other things can pose a bigger challenge for your rental.
 For instance, the tenants and your rental might be put in danger by floods, fire, earthquakes, and other calamities you cannot control, which is why it is imperative to emphasize to your tenants to practice caution.
 Although certain events cannot be prevented, there are ways to ensure you get help in case they occur.
 The wisest decision in that regard is to take out a home insurance policy because of financial security and other benefits, such as removing debris in case of an earthquake and special covers for landlords.
 Another element that can be added to the insurance policy is counseling after a traumatic event so, as you can see, the policy can be quite comprehensive should you want it to be.

 Install a home security system